How To Sell Logos On eBay

 Keep in mind the product or design description keywords clear and detailed.

-You want to look out for highly desirable designs, that when you list them, they get sold quickly.
+You want to look out for highly desirable designs, that when you list them, get sold quickly.

 Also, to sell fast, you can make offers.